openstack-archive/tripleo-incubator/neutron_notes.md

-you need to replace the private network definition export OS_USERNAME=admin quantum net-list then quantum net-show <uuid>
+you need to replace the private network definition export OS_USERNAME=admin neutron net-list then neutron net-show <uuid>
-of the existing 192.0.2.33 network and get the tenant id, then delete and recreate it quantum net-delete <uuid>
+of the existing 192.0.2.33 network and get the tenant id, then delete and recreate it neutron net-delete <uuid>
-   quantum net-create ctlplane --tenant-id <uuid> --provider:network_type flat --provider:physical_network ctlplane quantum subnet-create  --ip-version 4 --allocation-pool start=192.0.2.34,end=192.0.2.38 --gateway=192.0.2.33 <new-uuid> 192.0.2.32/29
+   neutron net-create ctlplane --tenant-id <uuid> --provider:network_type flat --provider:physical_network ctlplane neutron subnet-create  --ip-version 4 --allocation-pool start=192.0.2.34,end=192.0.2.38 --gateway=192.0.2.33 <new-uuid> 192.0.2.32/29
    sudo ifconfig br-ctlplane up

 then kill and restart q-svc and q-agt and q-dhcp, bm-helper's dnsmasq: